skittles1/Meridian59/CONTRIBUTING.md

 0. Try to keep code width under 80 characters if possible.
 0. Opening braces on if/while/for statements should be placed on the next line on their own, as should closing braces.
-0. Don't use typedefed names for variables.
+0. Don't use typedef names for variables.
 0. Add comment headers for non-obvious functions, and comment any non-obvious code statements.